 Bound & Infinity presents Stemflow, a solo exhibition by artist Nick Jordan centred on sphagnum moss and its key role in the ecology of peatland habitats.
 Exploring human-nature relationships and co-dependencies, the exhibition features a body on new interrelated work, including film installations, sculptures, photographs, archival prints and living specimens.
+The exhibition continues the artist's recent thematic work, looking at processes of social and ecological care, resilience and restoration, especially within the context of marginalised places and edgeland landscapes of the city.

 *In hydrology, stemflow is the flow of intercepted water down the trunk or stem of a plant.
 Stemflow, along with throughfall, is responsible for the transferral of precipitation and nutrients from the canopy to the soil.
 Stem flow within peatbogs refers to the interruption or holding of water across a wetland, where sphagnum moss plays a crucial role in water storage, filtration, carbon absorption and peat formation.